mia-platform/documentation/docs/fast_data/cast_functions.md

 To define your own custom cast functions click on the *Create* button above the `Custom cast functions` table.
 This will open a drawer where you can define the property of your own cast function.

 - **Name**: is the the name of your cast function.
-It cannot contains spaces or special characters.
+It cannot contain spaces or special characters.
 - **Returned Type**: is the type of the value returned by the cast function.
 - **Expression**: is the javascript implementation of the cast function.
 It needs to be an exported function as default.